 OpenAIRE has released guides for researchers who want to know more about the legal issues related to their research data.

-During this webinar, Prodromos Tsiavos and Thomas Margoni will take you through this guides, and you will have the possibility to ask questions (you can pre-submit them during registration or ask them live during the webinar Q&A).
+During this webinar, Prodromos Tsiavos and Thomas Margoni take you through this guides and answer questions (pre-submited during registration and asked live during the webinar Q&A).

 A second guide deals with research data licensing.
 What licenses should you use if you want to make your research data as open as possible?
 What is the meaning of different Creative Commons licenses and what are the consequences if you apply them to your research data?
 What licenses should be avoided?
 Does OpenAIRE make any specific recommendations?
 You can access the guide here: https://www.openaire.eu/how-do-i-license-my-research-data